subvisual/guides/style/README.md

 * Use a blank line above selector that has styles.
 * Prefer hex color codes `#000`.
 * Use `//` for comment blocks not `/* */`.
-* Use single quotation marks for attribute selectors and property values.
+* Use single or double quotes consistently.
+Preference is for double quotes, e.g., `content: ""`.
 * Use only lowercase, including colors.
 * Don't add a unit specification after `0` values, unless required by a mixin.

 ### Order
+* Place scoped variables, @extends and @includes (excluding media query stuff) at the top of your declaration list, in that order.
 * Use alphabetical order for declarations.
-* Place @extends and @includes at the top of your declaration list.
 * Place media queries directly after the declaration list.
 * Place concatenated selectors second.
 * Place pseudo states and elements third.